Notes for Contributors/Style Guide

 Critical or theoretical concepts should be introduced and explained appropriately.
 Please avoid jargon.
 Italics and 'scare quotes' should be used sparingly.

-With reference to book reviews, reviews should be approximately 1000 to 1500 words long.
-You may quote from the book under review but please avoid citation of secondary sources.
-Reviews should concentrate upon the strengths and weaknesses of the book under discussion but a sense of context is to be appreciated.
+Reviews should be approximately 1500 words long.
+You may quote from the text under review but please avoid the use of page numbers, time codes or the citation of secondary sources.
+Reviews should concentrate upon the strengths and weaknesses of the text under discussion but a sense of context is to be appreciated.
 Reviews should not, however, be mini-essays and should not be used as a platform for the reviewer's unsubstantiated opinions.
+Please include an outline of the text's content, whether that be plot synopsis or thesis summary, but we also expect critical engagement with the themes, ideas, characters, etc. The formatting of the review should be the same as with articles described above.

 Foundation uses the author-date system for citing texts, but also uses endnotes for archival and other material that cannot otherwise be cited within the main text.
 If using endnotes, please make them as brief and to the point as possible.
 In general, if something is worth saying, it is best said within the main text since notes can divert the reader's attention from the main argument.
 Note calls should be placed after punctuation (i.e. comma or full-stop) and presented in superscripted Arabic (1, 2, 3).